-Includes the City Manager who oversees the general operation of all city departments and works closely with the City Council to ensure that the citizens of Henderson receive the highest quality of service possible.
-The City Secretary is appointed by the City Council and provides administrative support to the Community, Council and Departments.
-The Administrative Assistant provides administrative support to the City Manager and Mayor.
-You may contact the City Administration Office at (903) 657-6551, ext.
-103, or email Stephanie Kimbrell or Lisa Wallace.
+This department includes the City Manager who oversees the general operation of all city departments and works closely with City Council to ensure the citizens of Henderson receive the highest quality of service possible.
+The City Secretary is appointed by City Council and provides administrative support to the community, council and departments.
+You may contact the Administration Department at (903) 657-6551, or by email.

-Provides for the processing of all financial data in a timely, accurate, and cost effective manner.
+This department provides for the processing of all financial data in a timely, accurate, and cost-effective manner.
 This allows the department to monitor budgetary requirements; to invest the city’s funds; and to comply with all city, state and federal laws.
 Additional functions are accounts payable and receivable, personnel and employee benefits, utility billing and collections, tax collections, and budgeting.
 You may contact the Finance Department at (903) 657-6551, ext.
-116, or Karen Vaughn.
+114, or by email.

-Is responsible for generating and collecting the monthly bills for water/sewer/refuse services to the citizens of Henderson.
-All deposits, payments, delinquent notices, customer inquires, drafts, transfers of services and adjustments are the responsibilities of the water office.
-You may contact the Billing Office at (903) 657-6551, ext.
-117, or email Claudette Welch.
+This division within the Finance Department is responsible for generating and collecting the monthly bills for water/sewer/refuse services to the citizens of Henderson.
+All deposits, payments, delinquent notices, customer inquiries, drafts, transfers of services and adjustments are the responsibilities of the water office.
+You may contact the Utility Billing Office at (903) 657-6551, ext.
+117, or by email.

-Ensures the protection of lives and property through fire protection efforts and general education to the public.
+This department ensures the protection of lives and property through fire protection efforts and general education to the public.
 Other duties include inspections, investigations, and answering complaints for the prevention and correction of fire hazards.
 The department is staffed with 15 full-time firefighters and approximately 21 volunteer firefighters.
-If it is not an emergency you may contact the Fire Department at (903) 657-6551, ext.
-300, or email at Rusty Chote or Mark Jennings.
+For non-emergency communication, you may contact the Fire Department at (903) 657-6551, ext.
+119, or by email.

 The Henderson Main Street Project’s mission is to utilize volunteers and public-private partnerships to revitalize and maintain the downtown business district; and to create and keep an attractive historic environment that is economically viable through the Four-Point Approach of organization, design, economic restructuring and promotion.
-The Henderson Main Street Department is a continuation of the Texas Main Street Program which began in 1988.
+Henderson Main Street is a continuation of the Texas Main Street Program which began in 1988.
 The program is designed to promote the existing downtown business and assist downtown property owners in historically reconstructing their buildings and helping to occupy them with businesses.
-For more information please contact Judy Lewis at (903) 657-6551 ext.
-238 or email Judy Lewis.
+You may contact Main Street at (903) 657-6551, ext.
+304, or by email.

-Is a criminal court having jurisdiction over Class C misdemeanors occurring within the city limits that include traffic citations, parking tickets, disorderly conduct violations, school and truancy violations, as well as state law and city ordinance violations.
+This department is a criminal court with jurisdiction over Class C misdemeanors occurring within the city limits.
+This includes traffic citations, parking tickets, disorderly conduct violations, and school and truancy violations, as well as state law and city ordinance violations.
 You may contact the Municipal Court at (903) 657-6551, ext.
-400, or email.
+112, or by email.

-Is dedicated to preserving human life, maintaining public order, protecting the rights of persons and property, and enforcing all applicable laws and ordinances within the City.
+This department is dedicated to preserving human life, maintaining public order, protecting the rights of persons and property, and enforcing all applicable laws and ordinances within the City.
 The department maintains divisions in administration, criminal investigation, patrol, communications and records, animal control, code enforcement and reserve officers.
 The police department serves as the Emergency Operations Center for the City of Henderson.
-If it is not an emergency you may contact the Police Department at (903) 657-3512.
+For non-emergency communication, you may contact the Police Department at (903) 657-3512 or by email.

 Public Services Department

-Maintains and operates the City’s water production facilities and maintains distribution water quality through an extensive fire hydrant flushing program.
-The water production facilities include one surface water treatment plant, eight wells, four ground storage tanks, 3 elevated storage tanks, and 2 pump stations.
+This division of the Public Services Department maintains and operates the City’s water production facilities and maintains distribution water quality through an extensive fire hydrant flushing program.
+The water production facilities include one surface water treatment plant, eight wells, four ground storage tanks, three elevated storage tanks, and two pump stations.
 Total water production capacity is 9 million gallons per day.

 By monitoring water system pressures 24 hours per day and flushing strategic fire hydrants monthly, the surface and groundwater production division ensures adequate, safe, and a high standard of water quality throughout the City’s distribution system in compliance with the Safe Drinking Water Act and meeting or exceeding all state requirements.
-The surface and groundwater production division has five state licensed surface water operators.
-If you have any questions or would like to set up a group tour of the plant call Randy Boyd at (903) 657-6551 or email.
+You may contact Public Utilities Director Randy Boyd at (903) 657-5246 or by email with questions or to set up a group tour of the plant.

-Maintains and operates the City’s wastewater treatment facilities.
+This division of the Public Services Department maintains and operates the City’s wastewater treatment facilities.
 The wastewater treatment facilities include 2 wastewater treatment plants and 5 sewer lift stations.
-By maintaining good biological treatment and monitoring industrial discharges into the sewer system the wastewater treatment division operators discharge treated wastewater from the City’s residential, commercial, and industrial customers to waters of the State of Texas in compliance with the Federal Clean Water Act and NPDES/TPDES federal and state permits.
+By maintaining good biological treatment and monitoring industrial discharges into the sewer system, the wastewater treatment division operators discharge treated wastewater from the City’s residential, commercial, and industrial customers to waters of the State of Texas in compliance with the Federal Clean Water Act and NPDES/TPDES federal and state permits.
 The wastewater treatment division has five state licensed wastewater operators.
-You may contact the Chief Wastewater Operator Chris Potts at (903) 657-5272.
-If you have questions or would like to set up a group tour of the plant call Randy Boyd at (903) 657-6551 or email.
+You may contact Chief Wastewater Operator Chris Potts at (903) 657-5272 or by email.
+You may contact Public Utilities Director Randy Boyd at (903) 657-5246 or by email with questions or to set up a group tour of the plant.

-Is responsible for distribution of the motel/hotel tax collected by the City.
+This department is responsible for distribution of the motel/hotel tax collected by the City.
 All tax monies are expended in accordance to the state law.
 The Department’s duties are to market and promote Henderson through advertising as a travel destination.
-You may contact Suzanne Cross at (903) 657-6551, ext.
-104, or email.
+You may contact the Tourism Department at (903) 657-6551, ext.
+303, or by email.